Core Idea

 Engineer boredom is one of the most underestimated leading indicators of voluntary turnover.
-Unlike conflict, compensation dissatisfaction, or burnout — all of which tend to produce visible friction — boredom arrives quietly.
-By the time an engineer says “I’m thinking of leaving,” the boredom has usually been present for months.
+Unlike conflict or burnout — which produce visible friction — boredom arrives quietly.
+By the time an engineer says “I’m thinking of leaving,” boredom has usually been present for months.

-Michael Lopp (Rands) calls this out directly in Managing Humans: “Bored people quit.”
-The observation is blunt because the failure mode is silent.
-Engineers do not typically escalate boredom the way they escalate disagreements or grievances.
-They simply begin to disengage incrementally, and the gap between “engaged” and “out the door” is wider — and more invisible — than managers expect.
+Michael Lopp (Rands) calls this out directly: “Bored people quit.”
+Engineers do not escalate boredom the way they escalate grievances.
+They disengage incrementally.

 Why Boredom Goes Undetected

-- It develops slowly: The transition from stimulated to bored happens over weeks and months, not days.
-No single moment triggers an alert.
+- Slow development: The transition from stimulated to bored happens over weeks and months

-- Managers conflate absence of problems with health: If no one is unhappy, the team must be fine.
-Boredom exploits this assumption.
+- Managers conflate absence of problems with health: Boredom exploits this assumption

 Detection Signals

-- Routine changes: The engineer alters their habits — later starts, earlier finishes, fewer spontaneous conversations, less time in shared spaces.
+- Routine changes: Later starts, earlier finishes, fewer spontaneous conversations, less time in shared spaces

-- Direct asking: The most reliable signal is the one most managers skip.
-Simply asking “Are you finding your work interesting right now?” opens the door.
+- Direct asking: “Are you finding your work interesting right now?” — the most reliable signal and the one most managers skip

 The Flow Theory Connection

-Csikszentmihalyi’s flow channel model maps challenge against skill on two axes.
-Flow — the state of deep engagement — occurs when challenge and skill are in balance.
-When challenge falls significantly below skill level, the result is boredom.
-For engineers, who develop skills rapidly, the gap between current capability and current challenge can open surprisingly fast.
-This makes high performers the most vulnerable: they outgrow roles quietly.
+Csikszentmihalyi’s flow channel model maps challenge against skill.
+Flow occurs when challenge and skill are in balance; when challenge falls below skill, the result is boredom.
+High performers are most vulnerable — they outgrow roles quietly and fastest.

 Intervention Options